China’s economy is in trouble. Here’s what’s gone wrong – KION546

 Reports that Country Garden had missing interest payments on two US dollar bonds spooked investors and rekindled memories of Evergrande, whose debt defaults in 2021 signaled the start of the real estate crisis.

-While Evergrade is still undergoing a debt restructuring, troubles at Country Garden raised fresh concerns about the Chinese economy.
+While Evergrande is still undergoing a debt restructuring, troubles at Country Garden raised fresh concerns about the Chinese economy.

 Beijing has rolled out a raft of supportive measures to revive the real estate market.
 But even the stronger players are now teetering on the brink of default, underscoring the challenges Beijing faces to contain the crisis.